simotek/scripts-config/README.md

 Usage
 -----
-hiset [name]            Switchs to history with given session name hiset -l                Lists all known sessions hiset --history         Lists complete history of all sessions hiset --search [name]   Searches for the string name in all history files
+hiset [name]            Switchs to history with given session name
+hiset -l                Lists all known sessions
+hiset --history         Lists complete history of all sessions
+hiset --search [name]   Searches for the string name in all history files

 Arguments
 ---------
--D  --delete [name] Deletes history file with the given name if it exists -h  --help          Prints this help, See man hiset for more info -H  --history       Prints the history of all sessions, to print the current session history use the history command -l  --list          Lists all known sessions.
+-D  --delete [name] Deletes history file with the given name if it exists
+-h  --help          Prints this help, See man hiset for more info
+-H  --history       Prints the history of all sessions, to print the current session history use the history command
+-l  --list          Lists all known sessions.
--r  --reset         Resets history to use standard .bash_history file -s  --search [name] Searches for name in all history files
+-r  --reset         Resets history to use standard .bash_history file
+-s  --search [name] Searches for name in all history files

 Variables
 ---------
-$HISET\t\t\t The current session name.
+$HISET              The current session name.
-$HISET_PREFIX\t\t\t The prefix given to all history files, defaults to ".bash_history_hiset_"
+$HISET_PREFIX       The prefix given to all history files, defaults to ".bash_history_hiset_"
-$HISET_DIR\t\t\t The directory where history files are stored, defaults to "$HOME"
+$HISET_DIR          The directory where history files are stored, defaults to "$HOME"